 Gauge wheels work with the subframe suspension to help float the header when operating in RIGID mode.
-The gauge wheel air pressure isolation valves must be closed when in RIGID Subframe Sensing mode (see section 16.7.4 on page 74) and open when in FLEX mode (see section 16.6 on page 70).
-The isolation valves can be open or closed when in RIGID Divider Sensing mode.
+The gauge wheel air pressure isolation valves must be closed when in RIGID Subframe Sensing mode (see section 16.7.3 on page 71) and open when in FLEX mode (see section 16.6 on page 68).

-Fig. 38 - Gauge Wheel
+Fig. 36 - Gauge Wheel